Applications accepted for Rome 2014 summer session from November 23

 Launched in 2009, the Rome Art Program is designed to inspire students to expand their artistic vision through painting and drawing on the streets of Rome; expanding on the plein-air tradition of earlier generations of artists.

-The Program is incorporated as a U.S. non-profit educational organization and its Artistic Director is Carole Robb, Head of Atelier (Painting) at the New York Studio School.
-A winner of the Rome Prize in Painting (1980), a Fulbright Scholar, and member of the National Academy, Ms. Robb has worked and exhibited in Rome, London, and New York.
+The Program is incorporated as a U.S. non-profit educational organization and it's Artistic Director is Carole Robb, a winner of the Rome Prize in Painting (1980), a Fulbright Scholar and a member of the National Academy NY.
+Ms. Robb has worked and exhibited in Rome, London, and New York.
 The Program has an internationally recognized faculty of artists, visiting artists and art historians.

 The Program's ideology is based on the compelling impact that firsthand observation and perception have on drawing and painting.
 Students will work on location taking their inspiration from the evocative ruins, churches, Renaissance palaces, museums, streets and gardens that constitute the Italian landscape.
 Critiques and lectures will lend insight and prompt a deeper knowledge of each student's artistic journey.
 Guiding students through important sites, distinguished art historians will illuminate the significance of historic places and periods.